This past weekend I got epoxy down on the trunk. I think I can cross this off the list until its time for final paint.

 Started with the master cylinder bracket.
 I used up a TON of time cussing and fighting before I figured out all I had to do was pull the 4 bolts that I thought were part of the steering shaft bushing through the firewall.

-And while I was in there, I pulled all these other brackets off.
+And while I was in t

 The day I bought the car, the pedals looked like this: